satvikkesarwani/bynry-backend-case-study/README.md

 Calculates an estimated number of days until stockout based on the recent sales rate.

 Edge Cases Handled
-No recent sales → no alert is generated.
+If there are no recent sales, no alert is generated.

-Product exists but has no assigned suppliers → handled gracefully.
+If a product exists but has no assigned suppliers, it is handled gracefully.

-Stock is already zero → days until stockout is 0.
+If the stock is already zero, the days until stockout is 0.

 Response Format
 JSON